 Sullivan’s Island is known for its ubiquitous natural and scenic areas.
 Its location affords plentiful sunrise and sunset views.
 There are the expansive ocean views, marsh views, views of Charleston Harbor, the Charleston Peninsula, and Breach Inlet.
 The following is a listing of some of the unique natural and scenic areas that are available to all residents and visitors to the Island.

-HAGERTY POINT: Views of Downtown Charleston and Ravenel Bridge over the Charleston Harbor